-2013 Data Preparation Sheet - Doctoral: Student
+2014 Data Preparation Sheet - Doctoral: Student

-Student Profile (This section should be completed for a student's first year in program, 2012-2013 academic year)
+Student Profile (This section should be completed for a student's first year in program, 2014-2015 academic year)

-Demographic

-1. Name:
+De emographics

-(First) (Middle) (Last)
+1. Name: (First) (Middle) (Last)

 First and last names are now required.
 All information on individuals or their identities provided to the CoA for accreditation purposes will be confidential and for the sole purpose of accreditation.
 Skip to Annual Updates if student is not new and only needs an update to an existing profile.

 2. Student Gender (please select one):

 FemaleMaleTransgenderOther

 3. Student Race-Ethnicity (please select all that apply):

-American Indian or Alaska NativeNative Hawaiian or Other Pacific Islander
+American Indian or Alaska NativeNative Hawaiian or Other Pacific Islande

 AsianWhite

 Black or African AmericanNot Reported

 Hispanic-LatinoN/A, Canadian Institution

 Please consult the U.S. Dept. of Education's website for descriptions of each category.

 4. Student is subject to the Americans with Disabilities Act (ADA):

 YesNo

 5. Student is a Foreign National:

-Yes No

-Ed lucation
+YesNo

+ucation

-1. .
-Undergraduate Institution name:
+1. Undergraduate Institution name:

 2. Undergraduate Degree Year:

 3. Undergraduate GPA (4.0 scale):

 For questions 4 and 5, answer only for the applicable version of the test.
 For questions 4-7, please provide percentiles if available.

 4. Verbal GRE:

 (200-800 scale) (percentile)

-(130-170 scale) (percentile)

-5. Quantitative GRE:

-(200-800 scale) (percentile)

-(130-170 scale) (percentile)

-6. Analytic Writing GRE:

-(6-point scale) (percentile)

-7. Advanced Psychology GRE: